![]() ![]() |

 amplifier that can deliver a few hundred milliwatts into a small 8 ohm

-this will do the job.
-Although Texas Instruments have discontinued
+loudspeaker then this will do the job.
+Although Texas Instruments have

 production, this trusty old workhorse is still produced by other

-companies as well, so it should be readily available for some time to come.
+manufacturers, and so it should be readily available for many years to

 There are three different versions with power outputs of 325mW, 700mW